yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 | Japan   | Asia      |  2002|  82.00000|   127065841|  28604.5919|     0| Tokyo         | Japanese         |
 | Japan   | Asia      |  2007|  82.60300|   127467972|  31656.0681|     0| Tokyo         | Japanese         |

-Vatican City State is dropped, since `inner_join` keeps the information in bote dataframe.
+Vatican City State is dropped, since `inner_join` keeps the information in both dataframes.

 Report of Process
 -----------------

-In this homework 04, firstly I found a intersting website about ["Html" table](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html).
-So I try to use some functions in part 1 activity \#2.
-I use some functions in `kableExtra` to hightlight the characteristic value such as the highest/ lowest life expectancy for the country.
-I think this is a nice try but I don't know why it not show up on the github.
-I find that cheet sheet is useful, which can remind me of the most common tidyr functions.
+In this homework 04, firstly I found an interesting website about ["Html" table](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html).
+So I try to use some of their functions in part 1 activity \#2.
+I use some functions in `kableExtra` to hightlight the characteristic value such as the highest/ lowest life expectancy of the country.
+I think it is a nice try, but I don't know why it doesn't show up in the github.
+I find that cheatsheet is useful, which can remind me of the most common tidyr functions.
 Moreover I found some useful websites about `tidyr` [lotr-tidy](https://github.com/jennybc/lotr-tidy); [tidyr](https://rpubs.com/bradleyboehmke/data_wrangling).

 For the second part, I select the activity \#2.
-I collect some extra new information for certain countries, and use the `left_jion`, `right_join`, `full_join`, etc. Following the website [Two-table verbs](https://cran.r-project.org/web/packages/dplyr/vignettes/two-table.html) can easily apply `_jion` function.
+I collect some extra new information for certain countries, and use the `left_jion`, `right_join`, `full_join`, etc. Following the website [Two-table verbs](https://cran.r-project.org/web/packages/dplyr/vignettes/two-table.html) I can easily apply `_jion` function.

-I have a question about activity \#2 in part 1.
+Finnally, I have a question about activity \#2 in part 1.
 I do not know how to compare life expectancy for different countries side by side.
-In addition, I try to use `countrycode`, but I fail to find extra information only for some countries, which I am interested in.
+In addition, I try to use `countrycode`, but I failed to find extra information for some countries, which I am interested in.